cth166/thdemo-ui/docs/components/button.md

 :::tip

-Text button has been upgraded with a new design since <el-tag round effect="plain" size="small">2.2.0</el-tag> , if you want to use the previous version like button, you might want to check [Link](./link.md#basic) out.
+Text button has been upgraded with a new design since <d-tag size="sm">2.2.0</d-tag> , if you want to use the previous version like button, you might want to check [Link](./link.md#basic) out.

 The API is also updated, because the `type` attribute also represents the button's style.
 So we have to make a new API